 This provides extra support and supervision during the most challenging phase of recovery.
 Detox alone will not provide the support needed.
-Addiction shares a study that found, “Detoxification did not reduce methamphetamine use at any follow-up relative to the quasi-control group.
-Relative to quasi-control and detoxification groups combined, residential rehabilitation produced large reductions in the frequency of methamphetamine use at 3 months.”2 Relapse rates remain high for meth users, but recovery is more than possible with personalized, comprehensive treatment.
+The Foundations 2019 Clinical Outcomes Overview shares its study that found, “Longer lengths of stay in residential treatment were associated with a number of improved outcomes.
+Similarly, patients who participated in any outpatient services after residential treatment also experienced improved outcomes at six months and one year post-discharge from residential treatment compared to patients who did not participate in any outpatient treatment.”2 Relapse rates remain high for meth users, but recovery is more than possible with personalized, comprehensive treatment.

 How Dangerous Is Meth?

 Not only can meth addiction be treated, it should be.
 Untreated meth addiction is dangerous.
-The National Institute on Drug Abuse explains that in 2011, “methamphetamine accounted for about 103,000 ED visits; it was the fourth most mentioned illicit drug in ED visits following cocaine, marijuana, and heroin.”3 People are facing potentially fatal health concerns.
+According to the National Institute on Drug Abuse in 2018, methamphetamine accounted for over 12,500 overdose deaths.3 People are facing potentially fatal health concerns.
 Meth is a big problem, and it is a growing one.

 The New York Times explains, “At the United States border, agents are seizing 10 to 20 times the amounts they did a decade ago.”4 Meth also contributes to other crime.
-In Portland, “More than one in five burglars and nearly 40 percent of car thieves were also charged with meth crimes.”
-For these reasons 30 percent of law enforcement agencies see meth as the greatest drug threat and the drug threat that uses the most resources.5
+In Portland, “More than one in five burglars and nearly 40% of car thieves were also charged with meth crimes.”
+For these reasons 30% of law enforcement agencies see meth as the greatest drug threat and the drug threat that uses the most resources.5

 - 897,000 people 12 and older currently use meth